thejoester/pf2e-alchemist-remaster-ducttape/README.md

 ## Known issues

 - The first time you use the Quick Alchemy macro (`qaCraftAttack();`) it will take a minute to load the screen.
+- If multiple players are owner of an actor they will also get prompted to add vials and learn formulas.

 ## Features